g4br-i/KathaRange/README.md

 cd lab
 kathara lstart
 ```
-Then wait for all terminals to completely load the startup scripts, then you will able to access all servicies.
+⚠️ Wait for all terminals to completely load the startup scripts, then you will able to access all servicies.

 Caldera will be listening on:
 http://localhost:8888/